yasutoshi-lab/Hephaestus/README_EN.md

 - Navigate between panes using tmux keybindings (default: `Ctrl+b` then arrow keys)
 - The Master pane is where you input high-level tasks
 - Workers automatically receive and execute subtasks from the Master
-- All agents run `claude-code` and can access tools
+- All agents run `claude` and can access tools

 ### 4. Stop Agents